junkilee/starcraft-ai/README.md

 # Installation

+** Note that currently Brown CS GPUs are not supported by Tensorflow.
+Use CPU version instead **

 ## Create new Conda Environment (CPU or GPU)
 `conda create -n sc-cpu python=3.6`
 `conda create -n sc-gpu python=3.6`